kayp/kmsproblemset/README.md

 The following code samples are available in this repo:

-(i) The [master template](https://github.com/kayp/kmsproblemset/blob/master/keyCreationNestedTemplate.json) that calls all the stacks
+(i) The [master template](https://github.com/kayp/kmsproblemset/blob/master/masterCFNtemplate.json) that initiates stacks to create keys for multiple acounts.

 (ii) The [nested template](https://github.com/kayp/kmsproblemset/blob/master/keyCreationNestedTemplate.json) that takes a parameter and creates keys for the user.